 In order to describe an associative memory, the $J_{ij}$ are built in terms of the $P$ stored memory patterns $\xi^{(\mu)}_i=\pm 1$ following the Hebb's learning rule \cite{Little:article,LittleShaw:article,Hebb:article}

-The number of memorized patterns $\xi^{(\mu)}$ is usually written as $P=\alpha N$, where a storage capacity $\alpha = 0$ means that $P$ does not scale with the size $N$ of the neural network, whereas for $\alpha >0$ the amount of memories that can be retrieved from the neural network grows linearly with the number of neurons.
+The number $P$ of memorized patterns $\xi^{(\mu)}$ is such that is the storage capacity: $\alpha = 0$ means that $P$ does not scale with the size $N$ of the neural network, whereas for $\alpha >0$ the amount of memories that can be retrieved from the neural network grows linearly with the number of neurons.
 The patterns are memorized in the sense that, in the noiseless situation, the optimal neuronal configurations, i.e.\ the minima of Eq.~(\ref{def:hamiltonian}), satisfy $s_i=\xi_i^{(\mu)}$ and the pattern $\xi^{(\mu)}$ is recovered.

 Such a model has a phase diagram in the temperature ($T$) vs.\ $\alpha$ plane, displaying a high temperature paramagnetic phase (PM), a low temperature, high capacity spin glass phase (SG) and a low temperature, low capacity memory recovery phase (MR).
 The PM-SG transition is a second order one, whereas the transition between SG and MR is a first order one, with a spinodal line signaling the appearance of the retrieval states, i.e., the states of the memorized patterns.
 In the MR phase the model is able to serve as an associative memory model.